zackoch/garage-api/README.md

 # Todo
 * create an endpoint to get live status of garage reed switch
+* build backup frontend if Home Assistant isn't availble for some reason
 * learn how to program better